rust-lang/book/nostarch/chapter15.md

 }
 ```

-Listing 15-17: Demonstrating we’re not allowed to have two lists using `Box<T>` that try to share ownership of a third list
+Listing 15-17: Demonstrating that we’re not allowed to have two lists using `Box<T>` that try to share ownership of a third list

 When we compile this code, we get this error: